 Allison Lengauer Jordan

-is Program Director for CSWA and has worked on the Sustainable Winegrowing Program (SWP) since 2005.
-Lisa helps manage the SWP and the third-party certification program CCSW-Certified.
-Previously, Lisa was a project coordinator and communications manager at Sustainable Monterey Bay and worked for environmental and planning consulting firms in England.
+Lisa has worked on the Sustainable Winegrowing Program (SWP) since 2005 and helps manage the SWP and third-party certification program, Certified California Sustainable Winegrowing.
+Previously, Lisa was a project coordinator and communications manager at Sustainable Monterey Bay, and worked for environmental and planning consulting firms in England.
 Lisa received a Master's of Science in Environmental Management from the University of San Francisco, and completed her Master's paper on the role of sustainability programs in communicating and enhancing the adoption of sustainable agricultural practices in California winegrapes, almonds, pears and citrus.
-She graduated with a BA in Environmental Studies and a BA in Politics from UC Santa Cruz.
+She graduated with a B.A. in Environmental Studies and a B.A. in Politics from UC Santa Cruz.

 Environmental Affairs Coordinator, California Sustainable Winegrowing Alliance and Wine Institute

 After completing her graduate work studying International Environmental Policy at the Middlebury Institute of International Studies, Persis dove right into the wine industry at Honig Vineyard and Winery, where she blended a deep enthusiasm for sustainable winegrowing practices, production and wine-tasting.
 In 2013 her passion for wine and genuine love of the industry led her to Think Food Group in Washington, DC where she consulted for Jose Andres' Research and Development /Beverage support Team.
 Persis holds her Level 2 WSET certificate and plans to continue her wine education.
 She continues to expand her experiences and interest in food, social justice, sustainability and wine!